Updated April, 2023

 We talk about innovation a lot in healthcare marketing.
 But how often do we see it IRL (in real life)?

-That’s why I was blown away when I saw Jen Jenkins and Kelley Whalen’s presentation about their Pinterest campaigns for the University of Utah Health Care.
-They started with 10 followers in 2012, and grew to 1,200 with promoted pin campaigns.
-Now, in 2017, they have 4,300 followers.
-Even though they don’t run as many ads, the boards still gets repins daily.
+That’s why I was blown away when I saw Jen Jenkins and Kelley Whalen’s 2017 presentation about their Pinterest campaigns for the University of Utah Health Care.
+They started with 10 followers in 2012 and grew to 1,200 with promoted pin campaigns.
+Now, in 2023, they have 8,700 followers and 145,000 monthly viewers.
+Even though they don’t run as many ads, the boards still get repins daily.

 “I noticed that not many health systems were utilizing Pinterest”, Kelley told me.
 “I approached my boss and he said let’s try it.
 Jen was our content media maven and she was the natural fit for this project.”